 Optimal function: This is the center for emotional life.
 Feeling of personal power, laughter, joy and anger.

-Out of balance: Blocked Manipura manifests in anger, lack of direction, vulnerability and sense of victimization.
-Issues with aggression, power and ego-identity.
+When the chakra is not balanced:: Blocked Manipura manifests in anger, lack of direction, vulnerability, and sense of victimization.
+Issues with aggression, power, and ego-identity.
 Association: Lumbar spine, digestive system, muscles, pancreas, and adrenals.
 Also regulates eyesight and locomotion.
-Sensitivity, ambition, and ability to achieve in life are stored in Manipura.
+Sensitivity, ambition, and the ability to achieve in life are stored in Manipura.

-Yoga Asana: Pranayama breathing will improve digestion.
+Yoga posture to open the chakra: Pranayama breathing will improve digestion.
 Pranayama—improves digestion and mobilizes healing energy throughout the other systems of the body.